ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 - **Learning Curve:** Python's typing system has grown quite rich, with generics, protocols, type variables, etc.
 Using these effectively may require learning new concepts.
 For intermediate Python programmers, there's a learning curve to understanding things like `Optional`, `Union`, or generics.
-The good news is you can start simple (just annotate basic types) and only delve into advanced typing features as needed.
+The good news is you can start (just annotate basic types) and only delve into advanced typing features as needed.

 - **Runtime Overhead:** By default, there is virtually no runtime overhead for having type annotations (since Python ignores them at runtime).
 However, if you use certain libraries or decorators to enforce type checking at runtime, those will add overhead.